MatthewVance/unbound-docker/README.md

 By default, this image includes a healthcheck that probes cloudflare at a regular interval.

 Add `--no-healthcheck` to your Dockerfile or configure it in a Docker Compose file as explained in the [Docker docs](https://docs.docker.com/compose/compose-file/compose-file-v3/#healthcheck).

+## Known issues

+The following message may appears in the logs about IPv6 Address Assignment:

+`[1644625926] libunbound[24:0] error: udp connect failed: Cannot assign requested address for 2001:xxx:xx::x port 53`

+While annoying, the container works despite the error.
+Search this issues in this repo for "udp connect" to see more discussion.

 # User feedback